Mori062/GNL_malloc_tester/README.md

 make test
 ```

-Caution: this tester is only see if your get_next_line does handle malloc correctly.
+Caution: This tester only checks for leaks and segfaults when malloc fails.